cassianogatto/SCAN_R_4.5.2/README.md

     <img height = 80% src = "www/Primate_chorotypes_graph.png">
   </td>
   <td>
-    <i>Examples of primate chorotypes across Amazonia at a Spatial Congruence Cs = 0.6 - their network structures are show in the right panel
+    <i>Examples of primate chorotypes across South and Central Americas at a Spatial Congruence Cs = 0.6 - their network structures are show in the right panel
   </td>
   </tr>
 </table>